Oamaru: Points of interest

+Oamaru contains over 70 buildings registered as Category 1 or 2 Historic Places in the Heritage New Zealand register.

-Many public buildings use as their construction material the local limestone (quarried especially near Weston) and known as Oamaru stone.
-The Victorian precinct in southern part of Oamaru's main commercial district ranks as one of New Zealand's most impressive streetscapes due to the many prominent 19th century buildings constructed from this material.
-Several key historic buildings in the area centered around Harbour Street and the lower Thames Street, Itchen Street, and Tyne Street have been preserved by the Oamaru Whitestone Civic Trust as part of a historic precinct.
+Many public buildings use as their construction material the local limestone (quarried especially near Weston) known as Oamaru stone.
+The Victorian precinct in the southern part of Oamaru's main commercial district ranks as one of New Zealand's most impressive streetscapes due to the many prominent 19th century buildings constructed from this material.
+Several key historic buildings in the area centred around Harbour Street and the lower Thames Street, Itchen Street, and Tyne Street area have been preserved by the Oamaru Whitestone Civic Trust as part of a historic precinct.
 The great palladian St Patrick's Basilica is also a fine example in white Oamaru stone.

 The Victorian theme has been embraced by local shops and galleries in this part of Oamaru in terms of shop fittings and décor.
 Further enhancing the "olden days" feel of the precinct are several arts and crafts shops, a transportation museum, an antique furniture shop, and traditional businesses such as book shops, antique clothing shops, and a book binder.
 Many of the buildings in this area close to the harbour used to serve as commercial warehouses and stores and now provide large spaces for galleries such as the Forrester Gallery, the Grainstore Gallery, The Libratory, and Steampunk HQ.
-Even the playgrounds in the harbour area continue the Victorian/industrial steam theme with a giant Penny Farthing structure supporting the swings, and several Steampunk-styled playground features.
+Even the playgrounds in the harbour area continue the Victorian/industrial steam theme with a giant penny-farthing structure supporting the swings, and several steampunk-styled playground features.

-In August 2016 Oamaru made it into the Guinness Book of World Records for the largest gathering of steampunks in the world, a term that was coined in the 1980s and is based on imagining inventions the Victorians might have created for the modern world.
+In August 2016 Oamaru made it into the Guinness Book of World Records for the largest gathering of steampunks in the world: a term that was coined in the 1980s and is based on imagining inventions the Victorians might have created for the modern world.

-The main retail, services and commercial areas line between Thames Street; State Highway 1 running south follows Severn Street running north, whereas the historic grand commercial buildings dominate the area around lower Thames, Tees, and Tyne Street.
+The main retail, services and commercial areas line Thames Street, Severn Street and State Highway 1 running through the town, whereas the historic grand commercial buildings dominate the area around lower Thames, Tees, and Tyne Streets.